Peekobot/peekobot/README.md

 - a `text` property that is the label for the user's choice AND EITHER
-- a `next` property that defines the next chat entry by stating a numerical key of the chat object and is used when the user selects this option OR
+- a `next` property that defines the next chat entry by stating a property key of the chat object and is used when the user selects this option OR
 - a `url` property that defines a link for the user to be taken to